Travel Expense Reimbursement Policy

 The final decision must be run by the Linux Foundation Program Manager as a validation against budget requirements.
 If the budget can support the amount, then the request is granted.
-The request must be approved in an email from the Linux Foundation program manager cc’ing the Marketing group chair.
+The request must be approved in an email from the Linux Foundation program manager cc’ing the Outreach group chair.

 Considerations for approval of a request